Five reasons to study a two-year fast track degree in Birmingham

 The student gaming, film and digital marketing scene is vibrant and active

-With over 150 students studying gaming with us in the New Technology Institute alone and plenty of societies to join such as the; e-sports society, Film Society, Fighting Game Society, and the table top gaming society, there’ll be plenty to keep you entertained.
+With over 150 students studying gaming with us in the School of Games, Film and Animation alone and plenty of societies to join such as the; e-sports society, Film Society, Fighting Game Society, and the table top gaming society, there’ll be plenty to keep you entertained.